Savjee/savjee.be/src/posts/2020-05-20-why-i-dont-take-sponsorships.md

 <!--more-->

-{% include youtube-embed.html videoId='SfFSxThtzhE' %}
+{% include youtube-embed.html, videoId:'SfFSxThtzhE' %}

 The reason is simple: I didn't feel comfortable taking money to recommend a service that will have access to your entire internet traffic.